sodadata/docs/soda-cl/numeric-metrics.md

 <br />

+For security, you can add a configuration to your data source connection details to prevent Soda from collecting failed rows samples from specific columns that contain sensitive data.
+Refer to [Disable failed rows sampling for specific columns]({% link soda-cl/failed-rows-checks.md %}#disable-failed-rows-sampling-for-specific-columns).

 To review the failed rows in Soda Cloud, navigate to the **Checks** dashboard, then click the row for a check for duplicate values.
 Examine failed rows in the **Failed rows** tab; see [Examine failed rows]({% link soda-cloud/failed-rows.md %}) for further details.

 ![failed-duplicate-count](/assets/images/failed-duplicate-count.png){:height="700px" width="700px"}